KCGallagher/periodic-sampling/README.md

 # Periodic Sampling (COVID-19 Data)

-This package utilises [Bayesian Inference](https://en.wikipedia.org/wiki/Bayesian_inference) and [Gibbs Sampling](https://en.wikipedia.org/wiki/Gibbs_sampling) to explore periodic data trends in real or synthetic Covid-19 case data.
+This repository explores periodic trends in reported case and death data for multiple diseases.
+This work supports the paper '_Identification and Attribution of Weekly Periodic Biases in Global Epidemiological Time Series Data_', currently available as a preprint on [medRxiv](https://doi.org/10.1101/2023.06.13.23290903).

-## Data Files
+We also provide a package for comprehensive [Bayesian Inference](https://en.wikipedia.org/wiki/Bayesian_inference) and [Gibbs Sampling](https://en.wikipedia.org/wiki/Gibbs_sampling) methods to explore this periodic data trends in real or synthetic Covid-19 case data.

-Timeseries from real Covid-19 data may be used, or generated synthetically from a renewal model
+## Periodic Data Trends

-### Real Data
+### Covid-19 Data

 We import Covid-19 case and death data from the [John Hopkins Database](https://coronavirus.jhu.edu/about).
 This data uploaded into separate `.csv` files on a daily basis, and so [routines](periodic_sampling/analysis/country_data.py) in the analysis module are provided to generate location-specific files over the history of the pandemic.